 All R version releases from 2.14.0 onward have codenames that make reference to Peanuts comics and films.[39][40][41]

-In 2018, core R developer Peter Dalgaard presented a history of R releases since 1997.[45]
-Some notable early releases before the named releases include:
+In 2018, core R developer Peter Dalgaard presented a history of R releases since 1997.[42]
+Some notable early releases before the named releases include the following:

-The idea of naming R version releases was inspired by the Debian and Ubuntu version naming system.
-Dalgaard also noted that another reason for the use of Peanuts references for R codenames is because, "everyone in statistics is a P-nut".[45]
+The idea of naming R version releases was inspired by the naming system for Debian and Ubuntu versions.
+Dalgaard noted an additional reason for the use of Peanuts references in R codenames—the humorous observation that "everyone in statistics is a P-nut."[42]

-^This displays to standard error a listing of all the packages that tidyverse depends upon.
-It may also display warnings showing namespace conflicts, which may typically be ignored.
+^This code displays to standard error a listing of all the packages that the tidyverse collection depends upon.
+The code may also display warnings showing namespace conflicts, which may typically be ignored.

 ^ abHornik, Kurt; The R Core Team (12 April 2022).
 "R FAQ".
 The Comprehensive R Archive Network.
 3.3 What are the differences between R and S?.
 Archived from the original on 28 December 2022.
 Retrieved 27 December 2022.